 A note regarding delivery: We bake Eccles cakes to order for our online orders and ship via Courier only (£6) on the day they were baked.
-Our bakery needs at least 24 hours notice for this and baking and courier collection happen on TUESDAYS AND THURSDAYS ONLY.
+Our bakery needs at least 24 hours notice for this and baking and courier collection happen on THURSDAYS ONLY.
 When you place your order we will confirm the day your Eccles will be sent.
 We discourage our international customers from ordering Eccles as we cannot guarantee they will be delivered fresh the next day as they would be in the UK.

 Ingredients - Flour (wheat), water, butter (milk), currants, sugar, raisins, salt, vinegar, white wine (sulfites), brandy, vanilla, orange extract (organic sunflower oil, organic orange oil), orange syrup (sugar, dextrose, fructose, water, natural flavour, caramel), cinnamon, nutmeg, almond essence (ethanol, almond oil)